 Professor of Recreation, Parks and Tourism Resources

-Pierskalla's research interests are in understanding how people use, perceive and benefit from outdoor recreation areas.
-Social and biophysical indicators of outdoors recreation quality are derived from a better understanding of human-nature relationships and affordances.
-Much of his recent research supports public resource land management and agricultural tourism and include:
+Dr. Pierskalla received his B.S. in Recreation Resource Management at the University of Minnesota, M.S. in Forestry (Forest Recreation) at Northern Arizona University, and Ph.D. in Forest Resources (Forest Recreation) at the University of Minnesota.
+His research interests are in understanding how people use, perceive and benefit from outdoor recreation areas.
+Social and biophysical indicators of outdoor recreation quality are derived from a better understanding of human-nature relationships.
+Much of his recent research supports public resource land management and tourism:

 - Riley, C., Pierskalla, C., Burn, R., Maumbe, K., and Smaldone, D. (2015).
 Examining OHV user displacement at the Oregon Dunes National Recreation Area and Sand Lake: A ten year trend study.
 Journal of Outdoor Recreation and Tourism, 9:44-52.